9 Misconceptions About Infrared Body Wraps

 Rumor has it that all infrared body wraps produce the same results and the main benefit is weight loss, you just lose some water weight and become dehydrated in the process… right?!
 Well, not exactly.

-1. Are they are all Infrared Body Wraps the same?
+1. Are All Infrared Body Wraps the same?

 Throughout the past decade, several companies have tried their hand at creating an infrared body wrap.
 There are two types of wraps, wraps created for home use and wraps that are commercial grade.
-Some of these wraps cover the entire body, some only treat specific areas, and some wraps that claim to be commercial grade may not be.
-Engineering, materials used and safety components have a lot to do with what makes an effective infrared body wrap, and the quality and functionality of the wrap will set it apart from others.
+Some of these wraps cover the entire body to raise the core body temperature, while some only treat specific areas used mainly for the treatment of chronic pain patients.
+The engineering, materials used as well as safety components have a lot to do with what makes an effective infrared body wrap, and the quality and functionality of the far infrared wrap will set it apart from others.

 2. Is it true that you only lose water weight during a session?

 About 65% of the human body is made up of water.
 During an infrared session, the body’s core temperature is raised, which stimulates sweat production and allows the body to release toxins, fats through the sweat glands.
 Hydration is incredibly important because we need water not only to survive but also to produce infrared sweat.
 Getting your glisten on while sweating at the gym or on a run is also important, but the key to a successful infrared session is, well, the infrared.

 By penetrating approximately 1.5 inches into the body, infrared therapy can promote the release of toxins, fats, and cholesterol that is not replaced when you rehydrate.
 During an infrared session the body can release up to 20% fats and toxins, this is in comparison to about 3-5% released during traditional exercise.
 And this is one of the major differences between infrared wraps and traditional wraps.
 Infrared can provide results for clients that other wraps cannot.

 3. Will they cause dehydration?